-Question Answer Marks 3 The Origins and Development of the Cold War, 1941-1950 Interpretation/Approach 40 The interpretation focuses on the development of Soviet thinking after Potsdam.
-The main interpretation is that the Soviets were to blame for viewing the West as hostile, and thereby moving (from the wartime policy of cooperation) towards a policy of coexistence achieved through Cold War confrontation.
+Question Answer Marks 3 The Origins and Development of the Cold War, 1941-1950 Interpretation/Approach 40 The main interpretation is that Stalin bears the prime responsibility for the Cold War, that this was a function of his personality and how he operated.
+Others bear some responsibility, but no other reason would have been sufficient to ensure the Cold War occurred (i.e. not just that, even with other causal factors, the Cold War would still have happened because of Stalin).
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The extract focuses on Stalin/the Soviet Union, and their growing perception from late 1945 of Western antagonism.
-The focus on Stalin, and the element of blame placed on him hints at a more recent view, so post-post- revisionism is the most plausible approach, but the lack of blame on the West also makes tradition/orthodox acceptable in L4/L5.
-Any other approach (revisionist or post- revisionist) will be L3 max.
+The historian does not deny that there were other causal factors apart from Stalin, but argues that without Stalin these would not have been sufficient to bring the Cold War about.
+The historian does not argue that Stalin's motives were ideological or strategic, but instead stresses the centrality of his personality.
+Given the references to 'new' history, the only plausible 'label' at L5 is post-post-revisionist.
+Traditional/Orthodox, can be allowed to L4, but Revisionist/Post-revisionist are missing the point, so L3 max.
 Glossary Traditional/Orthodox interpretations of the Cold War were generally produced early after WW2.
 They blame the Soviet Union and Stalin's expansionism for the Cold War.
 Revisionist historians challenged this view and shifted more of the focus onto the United States, generally through an economic approach which stressed the alleged aim of the US to establish its economic dominance over Europe.
 Post-revisionists moved towards a more balanced view in which elements of blame were attached to both sides.
 Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post-revisionist stance which often seems very close to the traditional view.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.